 We aim to bridge the gap – between theoretical and practical, the young and the old, and the academic and non-academic worlds.
 This is our place to create a meeting place – for people interested in transdisciplinary education and sustainable solutions – to transcend boundaries.

-Uppsala Sustainability Day for Students – for Students by Students
+Uppsala Sustainability Day – for students by students

-At the end the spring semester, CEMUS students organizes a day to celebrate, share, and present topics and ideas about sustainability.
-The festival is organized by students, incollaboration with course coordinators, researchers and actors from the local and wider community.
+At the end the spring or autumn semester, CEMUS students organizes a day to celebrate, share, and present topics and ideas about sustainability.
+The festival is organized by students, in collaboration with course coordinators, researchers and actors from the local and wider community.

 Lecture series on current issues: open to the public (in Swedish).
 Framtidsakademin offers public lectures by researchers that address questions of environment, development and sustainability.
 The lecture-series consists of five lecture per semester, free of charge and open for all, run in collaboration with Folkuniversitetet.
 The theme for Fall 2019 is Tomorrow.